 – Use special cream that keeps hands dry (you can find them on the internet or local tennis shop).

-– Blow into the palms after every point you play (my favourite one).
+– Blow into the palms after every point you play (my favorite one).

-– Wipe the palms against the court’s windscreen (your call 😉 – risking to get your hands dirty but it actually works very well in drying the palm (I tried it many times).
+– Wipe the palms against the court’s windscreen (your call (; – risk getting your hands dirty but it actually works very well in drying the palm (I tried it many times).

 – Use a dry towel that you have placed somewhere close to where you are (put it on a chair next to the back fence just in case there is no other support for the towel).

 – I know this next tip might be disgusting for some but I’ve seen players wiping their hand/palm on the sole of their shoes.
-I admit I tried that a few times too and it works very well – you’ll just have to wash your hands and grip afterwards; and yes, avoid shaking your opponent’s hand at the end of the match. 😉
+I admit I tried that a few times too and it works very well – you’ll just have to wash your hands and grip afterward; and yes, avoid shaking your opponent’s hand at the end of the match. (;

-Use your judgement when applying the before-mentioned tips.
-Slippery tennis grips are annoying and sometimes we do whatever it takes to avoid it in order to play our best tennis.
+Use your judgment when applying the before-mentioned tips.
+Slippery tennis grips are annoying and sometimes we do whatever it takes to avoid them in order to play our best tennis.